Intercompany Accounting: Transactions, Entries & Elimination

 Here's a simple example: when your parent company provides a loan to a subsidiary, both entities record this transaction.
 The parent company books it as an asset, while the subsidiary records it as a liability.

-Global value chains now account for approximately 80% of global trade, making standardized global policies for data management essential.
+According to the Journal of Accountancy, global value chains now account for approximately 80% of global trade, making standardized global policies for data management essential.
 Companies that establish these standards early can easily identify intercompany transactions across different platforms, avoiding the reconciliation nightmares that plague many finance teams.

 Examples of intercompany transactions